sassoftware/viya4-iac-k8s/docs/user/DockerUsage.md

 docker build -t viya4-iac-k8s .
 ```

-The Docker image, `viya4-iac-k8s`, contains Ansible, Terraform, Helm and kubectl executables.
+The Docker image, `viya4-iac-k8s`, contains Ansible, Terraform, Helm, and kubectl executables.
 The entrypoint for the Docker image is `run.sh`.
-The entrypoint will be run with subcommands in the subsequent steps.
+The entrypoint is run with subcommands in the subsequent steps.

-### vSphere/vCenter Environment File for Authentication
+### VMware vSphere/vCenter Environment File for Authentication

 Create a file with the authentication variable values to use with container invocation.
-Store these values outside of this repo in a secure file, for example $HOME/.vsphere_creds.env.
-Protect that file with vSphere/vCenter credentials so only you have read access to it.
+Store these values outside of this repository in a secure file, such as `$HOME/.vsphere_creds.env`.
+Protect that file with vSphere/vCenter credentials so that only you have Read access to it.

-**NOTE**: Do not use quotes around the values in the file, and make sure to avoid any trailing blanks!
+> **NOTE**: Do not surround the values in the file with quotation marks, and make sure to avoid any trailing blank spaces.

-Now each time you invoke the container, specify the file with the --env-file option to pass on Azure credentials to the container.
+Now each time that you invoke the container, specify the file with the `--env-file` option in order to pass Microsoft Azure credentials to the container.

 An example of this file can be found in the `examples` directory [here](./../../examples/vsphere/.vsphere_creds.env).

-### Bare Metal Environment File for Authentication
+### Bare-Metal Environment File for Authentication

 Create a file with the authentication variable values to use with container invocation.
-Store these values outside of this repo in a secure file, for example $HOME/.bare_metal_creds.env.
+Store these values outside of this repo in a secure file, for example `$HOME/.bare_metal_creds.env`.
 Protect that file with bare-metal credentials so only you have read access to it.

-**NOTE**: Do not use quotes around the values in the file, and make sure to avoid any trailing blanks!
+> **NOTE**: Do not surround the values in the file with quotation marks, and make sure to avoid any trailing blank spaces.

-Now each time you invoke the container, specify the file with the --env-file option to pass on Azure credentials to the container.
+Now each time you invoke the container, specify the file with the `--env-file` option to pass the Azure credentials to the container.

 An example of this file can be found in the `examples` directory [here](./../../examples/bare-metal/.bare_metal_creds.enc).